 #6: You consistently have to drive conversations and the other person doesn’t contribute much or seems disinterested.

-This is a sign that someone is desperately trying to find a way out of the conversation so they can leave.
+Sometimes people are just rude and don’t know how to chat, but often it’s a sign that they are desperately trying to find a way out of the conversation so they can leave.
 If they don’t talk, they can wait for a pause and then make a hasty exit.
 Often their body language indicates this desire as well.
 Shifting, facing slightly or completely away from you, or looking off at others are all signs that you’re making them uncomfortable and they want to leave.

 What they’re thinking: I really wish she’s stop talking, but she doesn’t seem to take the hint.
 If I can just find a tiny pause, I can quickly excuse myself.

 #7: In your group of friends, everyone seems to have a “buddy” but you’re the odd one out.

 Even when you are among friends, there is still evidence of your social faux pas.
 It can be hard to realize you’re making your friends uncomfortable, but knowing is always better than not because then you can do something about it!

 You may be included in the larger group, but within friend groups there are always smaller subgroups.
 These are made up of people who gravitate to one another and tend to pair off naturally.
 You will often be the “odd one out” and end up being added to a pair already formed.
 “You can join our group” is a phrase often heard.

 What they’re thinking: It’s so hard to be around her, but we feel bad.
 It’s easier to hang out with her when it isn’t one-on-one, so adding her to a pair is less awkward for everyone.

 #8: You’re often physically on the outskirts of gatherings.

 Be it a work event, party, or family gathering, you tend to float on the peripheries of groups.
 Because you don’t participate well within social structures, groups tend to form all around you but not include you.